plant-tracker/mobile/README.md

 ### 2. Initialize the connection
 First, enable [Developer Options](https://developer.android.com/studio/debug/dev-options) on your Android Device.
 You need to enable Debug Mode.

-Connect device to the system through USB.
+Connect the device to the system through USB.

 Verify that the host machine detects your device:
 ```shell